Barcelona to sign Braga wonderkid Trincao in €31m deal | Goal.com

 The Uruguayan will be out for most of the rest of the season after undergoing knee surgery.

-Barcelona did not make any new signings in January, but saw Jean-Clair Todibo leave on loan for Schalke, while Carles Perez moved to Roma in a move that will become permanent for €11m at the end of the season.
+Barcelona did not make any new signings in January, but saw Jean-Clair Todibo leave for Schalke on loan, while Carles Perez moved to Roma in a move that will could become permanent for €11m (£9m/$12m) at the end of the season.